ioBroker/ioBroker.mqtt/README.md

 - **Publish own states on connect** - by every client connection the all known states will be sent to client (defined by state mask), to say him which states has the ioBroker.
 - **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g if prefix "iobroker/" all states will have names like "**iobroker**/mqtt/0/connected"
 - **Trace output for every message** - Debug outputs.
-- **Send commands (not ack) too** - Normally only states with ack=false (commands) will be sent to partner.
-If this flag is set every state ack=true/false will be sent to partner.
+- **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
+If this flag is set every state independent from ack will be sent to partner.

 ### Client settings
 - **URL** - name or ip address of the broker/server.
 Like "localhost".